SmKou/node/README.md

 ## **Rendering**

-Before publishing your website or app, change the rule, "no-console": "off", in .eslintrc to "no-console": "warn" and run ```npm run lint```
+Before publishing your website, app, or api, change the rule, "no-console": "off", in .eslintrc to "no-console": "warn" and run ```npm run lint```

+Also, remove any unused files or folders that came with this template.

 **Github Pages**